Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-1. Understand Interrupt Handling in Beta CPU
+1. Implement Interrupt Handling in Beta CPU

 • Examine how interrupts are sampled and processed within the CPU’s control system to ensure timely and correct response to external and internal events.